Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-capec/synthezing-threats.md

 A good example of this could be important privilege escalation threats.
 Additional analysis like OSA help and proper documentation help reduce this issue.

-## Document the Threat

-image: making a list of threats

 ## Common Pitfalls